Nick Teo: Career

 In 2018, he filmed a toggle original series, Die Die Also Must Serve.
 Teo have juggled with two toggle original series Divided & Love At Cavenagh Bridge and also two drama Blessing 2 & 29th February.

 In 2019, he acted in a Directorial Debut Project called If Only.
-He acted in 3 dramas called Hello From The Other Side which will debut in March 2019, While You Were Away which will debut in June 2019 and C.L.I.F.
-5 which will debut in September 2019.
+He acted in 3 dramas called Hello From The Other Side which debuted in March 2019, While You Were Away which debuted in June 2019 and C.L.I.F.
+5 which debuted in September 2019.
 He also made a cameo appearance in My One In A Million.

 Personal life

-In 2022, Teo changed his Chinese name from 张鈞淯 (Zhāng Jūnyù) to 张奕恺 (Zhāng Yìkǎi) as it was hard to pronounce and other people do not know what is his Chinese name.
+Teo is a Christian.
+In 2022, Teo changed his Chinese name from 张鈞淯 (Zhāng Jūnyù) to 张奕恺 (Zhāng Yìkǎi) as he felt that it was hard for most to pronounce.

+Teo started dating fellow Mediacorp actor Hong Ling after starring in the long-form drama series 118 together.
+They founded the bird's nest brand House of the Swiftlet in January 2019.
+After seven years of dating, the couple announced their engagement in August 2022 and married on 14 December 2023.